 - 4.1.
 ASSEMBLING GAS PLATFORM: (Refer to 'P' in figs.1 & 2) Turn the welder upside down on a smooth non-abrasive surface.
 The welder should be turned over by two people as it is very heavy. - 4.1.1.
 The gas platform is held in place with 7 M6 x 10mm bolts requiring a 10mm spanner.
 The casing has pre-prepared threaded inserts ready to take the fixings.
 Place the platform onto the base of the welder with the axle uppermost and fix in place with 3 bolts.
-See (X) in fig.1 below. - Insert the remaining four bolts through the two fixing flanges laying on the back of the welder.
+See (X) in fig.1 below. - 4.1.2.
+Insert the remaining four bolts through the two fixing flanges laying on the back of the welder.
 See (X) in fig.2.
-Finally, tighten all 7 4.1.2.

-- ASSEMBLING THE WHEELS: (Refer to fig.1) 4.2. - 4.2.1.
+Finally, tighten all 7 bolts. - 4.2.
+ASSEMBLING THE WHEELS: (Refer to fig.1) - 4.2.1.
 Slide a wheel (Y) over each end of the solid axle attached to the gas platform.
 Slide a washer over each end of the axle and insert a split pin (Z) through the hole in each end of the axle and bend it over to retain the wheels. - 4.2.2.
 Bolt the two castors (W) to the front end of the base using the 8 bolts provided.
 The casing has pre-prepared threaded inserts ready to take the fixings.
 See fig.1. - 4.2.3.
 With the assistance of another person turn the welder the right way up onto its wheels. - 4.2.4.
-The Gas Cylinder Bracket (Item 36 see parts diagram) can be found stored inside the wire feed compartment, in the top corner above the wire feed assembly.
-Remove from this location and fix to the rear of the machine.
+The Gas Cylinder Bracket (Item 36) can be found stored inside the wire feed compartment, in the top corner above the wire feed assembly.
+Remove from this location and fix to the rear of the machine. - 4.3.
+ASSEMBLING THE EARTH CLAMP: (Refer to fig.3) Feed the eyelet on the end of the earth lead through the hole in the clamp arm as shown in fig.3A. - 4.4.
+Drop the eyelet over the terminal and firmly fix with the bolt provided as shown in fig.3B.